mdn/content/files/en-us/web/css/-moz-user-input/index.md

 In Mozilla applications, **`-moz-user-input`** determines if an element will accept user input.

-As of Firefox 60, this property may no longer be used to grant an element to accept user input if it normally does not.
+As of Firefox 60, this property can no longer grant an element the ability to accept user input if it normally does not.
 It may only be used to disable user input.

 > **Note:** `-moz-user-input` was one of the proposals leading to the proposed CSS 3 {{cssxref("user-input")}} property, which has not yet reached Candidate Recommendation (call for implementations).
 A similar property, `user-focus`, was proposed in [early drafts of a predecessor of the User Interface for CSS3 specification](https://www.w3.org/TR/2000/WD-css3-userint-20000216), but was rejected by the working group.